BenChi3D/product-preview-card-component-main/README.md

 - I learnt how to adjust the size of the `div` container in order to place the image side by side with the text container.

-- I learnt the effectuve usage of flexbox and making the model responsive for screen and mobile devices.
+- I learnt the effective usage of flexbox and making the model responsive for screen and mobile devices.

+- I learnt how to hide and reveal images to match certain responsiveness for various devices.
 ## Author

 - Website - [Benedict Chima Ogbulachi](https://www.linkedin.com/in/benedictchimaogbulachi/)